sa1ffffff/NUST-LOST-AND-FOUND/README.md

-🔍 NUST Finder – Centralized Lost & Found Platform
-NUST Finder is a full-stack web application designed to solve the problem of scattered lost & found reports across campus.
+🔍 NUST LOST AND FOUND – Centralized Lost & Found Platform NUST LOST AND FOUND is a full-stack web application designed to solve the problem of scattered lost & found reports across campus.
 It provides a centralized, searchable, and secure platform for students to report lost items and reunite with their belongings efficiently.

 🚀 The Problem & Solution
 Previously, lost items were reported in chaotic WhatsApp groups or Facebook pages, making retrieval difficult.
 I built this solution to offer: